LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/html-me-somthing.rst

 Getting started
 ----------------

-First, follow the steps below to create a folder for your project and initialize it as a Git repository:
+Follow the steps below to create a folder for your project and initialize it as a Git repository:

 Setup the Project
 ^^^^^^^^^^^^^^^^^^